What About Inputing Policy in Value Function: Policy Representation and Policy-extended Value Function Approximator: Policy-extended Value Function Approximator

-In this part, we theoretically analyze the value generalization among policies induced by PeVFA.
+In this part, we provide preliminary theoretical analysis on value generalization among policies induced by PeVFA, to shed some light on whether the generalization can be beneficial to conventional RL under GPI paradigm.
 We start from a two-policy case and study whether the value approximation learned for one policy can be generalized to the other one.
-Later, we study the local generalization scenario (Figure \ref{figure:local_gen}) and shed the light on the superiority of PeVFA for GPI.
+Later, we study the local generalization scenario (Fig.\ref{figure:local_gen}) and shed the light on the superiority of PeVFA for GPI.
 All the proofs are provided in Appendix \ref{app:proofs}.